Find out when and how you can access your super.

 Before we can process your claim, we’ll need to verify your immigration status.
 If your account balance if over $5,000, you’ll need to provide:

 If you’ve got less than $5,000 in your account, we’ll need a copy of:

-You’ll find a list of eligible visas in our Departing Temporary Resident Claim factsheet.
+You’ll find more details in our Departing Temporary Resident Claim factsheet.

 If you’ve permanently left the country, your super will be taxed at a special rate: you’ll pay no tax on the tax-free component, 38% on the taxable component and 47% for an untaxed element of a taxable component.
 From 1 July 2017 a new tax rate of 65 per cent applies to both the taxed and untaxed element if you were on a 417 (working holiday), 462 (work and holiday) or an associated bridging visa.

 We’ll deduct the tax (and send it to the ATO) before sending your funds to you.
 You won’t need to include the remaining lump sum payment in your tax return.